AydenB/mkdocs/docs/user-guide/Accounts Payable.md

     Locate the desired voucher, and enter 1 (Select) in the selection column next to its voucher number.

- Press <Enter>.
+ Press &lt;Enter&gt;.
 The Voucher number # already exists in batch # message appears if the designated voucher was previously included in an existing payment batch.

 The Vendor # is not allowed payments message appears if N (no) is entered for the Allow payments field of the vendor’s record.
- If necessary, continue adding vouchers to the payment batch, or press <F3> (Exit).
+ If necessary, continue adding vouchers to the payment batch, or press &lt;F3&gt; (Exit).
 The A/P Payment Selection screen appears.
  If the vouchers of a credit memo and the corresponding invoice (see voucher number 2000169 and 2000175 above) are included in the same payment batch,